Ultramarathon

 Ultra running World Championships are held by the International Association of Ultrarunners (IAU) for 50 km, 100 km and 24 hours.
 The Global Organization of Multi-Day Ultramarathoners (GOMU) holds World Championships for 48 hours and six days.
 World records are ratified and recognized by World Athletics (50 km and 100 km), the IAU (50 km up to six days), and by GOMU (48 hours up to 5000 km).

-There is also overlap with the sports of trail running and mountain running.
+Ultramarathons also overlap with the sports of trail running and mountain running.
 Some 100 mi races are among the oldest and most prestigious events, especially in North America.
 The oldest and also the largest trail race is the SainteLyon 78 km in France (more than 5,000 finishers annually).
 Many ultramarathon organizers are members of the International Trail Running Association (ITRA), an organization that evaluates the difficulty of specific ultramarathon routes according to a number of criteria, such as the distance, the cumulative elevation gain, and the number of loops and stages.

 Overview

 There are two main types of ultramarathon events: those that cover a specified distance or route, and those that last for a predetermined period (with the winner covering the most distance in that time).
+Outliers are events like Backyard ultras which do not have a predetermined distance or time limit.
 The most common distances are 50 km, 50 miles (80.47 km), 100 km, 100 mi, and continue up to the longest certified race distance of 3100 miles.
-Timed events range from 6, 12, and 24 hours to 3, 6, and 10 days (known as Multiday races).
+Timed events range from 6, 12, and 24 hours to 3, 6, and 10 days (known as multiday races).
 Timed events are generally run on a track or a short road course, often one mile (1.6 km) or less.

 The format of ultramarathons and the courses vary, ranging from single loops (some as short as a 400 m track), to point-to-point road or trail races, to cross-country rogaines.
 Many ultramarathons have significant obstacles, such as inclement weather, elevation change, or rugged terrain.
 Usually, there are aid stations, whether every lap of a track, small road or trail loop courses, or extending up to perhaps 20 to 35 km, where runners can replenish food and drink or take a short break.

 There are some self-supported ultramarathon stage races in which each competitor has to carry all their supplies including food to survive the length of the race, typically a week long.
 The Marathon des Sables 6-day stage race in Morocco and the Grand to Grand Ultra in the U.S. are examples.
+Free community events such as Fat Ass races may also require competitors to bring their own supplies, but as a consequence of the race having minimal formal organisation, rather than as part of the challenge.